 The Picture in Michigan

-For more information about our programs and services, download and read our state plan for coordinated chronic disease prevention and health promotion.
+The health of Michigan's residents affects all of us.
+For more information about our approach to preventing and controlling chronic disease and injuries, download and read our state plan for coordinated chronic disease prevention and health promotion.

 Page last revised: Sept.
 5, 2014